Federal Office for the Protection of the Constitution: History

 From the beginning, the BfV was troubled by a number of affairs.
 First, in the Vulkan affair in April 1953, 44 suspects were arrested and charged with spying on behalf of East Germany (GDR), but were later released as the information provided by the BfV was insufficient to obtain court verdicts.
 Then, in 1954 the first president of the BfV, Otto John, fled to the GDR.
 Shortly after that it became public that a number of employees of the BfV had been with the Gestapo during the Third Reich.
 Nevertheless, material on the Communist Party of Germany (KPD) was essential for banning the party by the Federal Constitutional Court of Germany in August 1956.
 Over the years, a number of associations and political groups were banned on the basis of materials provided by the BfV.

+In 1965, the Brown Book exposed that a large number of BfV officers had previously held prominent positions in Nazi Germany.
+Initially dismissed as "Communist propaganda", subsequent historical research confirmed its accuracy to be up to 99%.
+For instance, their head from 1955 to 1972, Hubert Schrübbers, had been a member of the SA, a Nazi judicial prosecutor involved in cases against racially and politically persecuted individuals who were later murdered in Auschwitz, and an SS executioner in occupied France.

 Since 1972 the BfV is also concerned with activities of foreign nationals in Germany, especially extremists and terrorists who operate in the country or plan their activities there, such as the Kurdistan Workers' Party.
 One of the major intelligence failures in this field were the riots by supporters of the PKK in 1998, which the BfV missed due to the Cologne carnival.